TheAppgineer/flatpak-flutter/README.md

 > Note: The above generation process only has to be repeated if app dependencies change, or have updates.

-> Note: Use `./flatpak-flutter.py --help` to read about the available options.

 #### Conversion steps taken
 The conversion steps taken on the manifest to come to the offline manifest are: